2016

 I've heard of this impression from quite a few non-speakers, which is rather understandable as one who has lived under an alphabetical writing system for a long while.

-As a native Chinese speaker (Mandarin speaking, specifically, with simplified Chinese writing system), I don't think I'm able to empathize with those who acquire the Chinese language as their second or extra tongue, even if I always tried to do a simulation in my mind.
-This uncrossable gap of perception is fundamentally a matter of cognition and linguistic environment.
+As a native Chinese speaker (Mandarin speaking, specifically, with simplified Chinese writing system), I don't think I'm able to empathize with those who acquire the Chinese language as their second or extra tongue, even if I always tried to simulate such learning process in my mind.
+The discrepancy of linguistic cognition provokes my curiosity.

-When I reexamine my mother tongue, I think about how I could re-translate these logograms so I could deliver not just the standardized "mountain means mountain because it looks like a mountain" answer, but more of sensible imagery.
-The four very experimental and subjective poetic bilingual re-translations of Chinese characters(汉字) eventually stumbled across my mind with arduous effort.
+When I re-examine my mother tongue, I think about how I could re-translate these logograms so I could deliver not just the standardized "mountain means mountain because it looks like a mountain" answer, but imagery that conveys more sensibility.
+The four very experimental and poetic bilingual re-translations of Chinese characters(汉字) are my best attempt.